alliander-opensource/decentralized-auth/README.md

 <sub>*A Raspberry Pi running IOTA interfacing software connected via a P1 cable (USB to RJ11) to a Dutch smart meter.*</sub>

+Also see the blog post [GDPR-compliant smart meter data on the IOTA Tangle — four lessons learned while putting the consumer in control](https://medium.com/@erwinrooijakkers/gdpr-compliant-smart-meter-data-on-the-iota-tangle-four-lessons-learned-while-putting-the-dea852a5b2aa).

 ## Goals

 - User is in control of his data